Model Audit

 Cost and Duration of a Model Audit

-The fee depends on the following factors:
+The cost of the audit depends on the following factors:

 • Scope of the review